mohamnag/doclava/roadmap/index.md

 # Phase 2
-Fixing lots of data structures used in templates.
+Fixing & migrating lots of data structures used in templates.
 Remove/reduce lazy data and heavy calculations in all DocInfo subclasses.
 Fixing not handled Java 8 tags.

+Publish a Gradle plugin that generates Javadoc using this lib.

 Enable JavaScript external helpers for max flexibility and freedom of template writers.